Keto Lemon Cookies

-This keto lemon cookie recipe loads your body with healthy fats, protein and contains only 3 g of net carbs and 176 kcal per glazed cookie.
+This keto lemon cookie recipe loads your body with healthy fats, and protein and contains only 3 grams of net carbs and 176 kcal per glazed cookie.

 I hope you enjoy this low-carb lemon cookies recipe.
 If so, please leave me a comment or review below to connect with me!

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
 Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
 Some sweeteners are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.